salitomeyo/learning-documentation/notes/books.AboutFace.Chapter1.md

 Emcompasses activities such as:

-* Understanding the desires, needs, motivations and context of the peiople using products
+* Understanding the desires, needs, motivations and context of the people using products
-* Understanding businesss, technical, and domain opportunities, requirements and constraints
+* Understanding business, technical, and domain opportunities, requirements and constraints
 * Using this knowledge as a fundation for plans to create products whose form, content and behavior are useful, usable and desirable as well as economically visable and technically feasible

 ## Consequences of poor product behavior

 Many companies have begun focusing on serving people's needs and spending time and money to support the design process, but there are many more companies that fail to do so.
 "As long as businesses continue to focus solely on technology and market data while shortchanging design, they will continue to create the kind of products we’ve all grown to despise"

 ### Digital products are rude